cstothart/image-tools/README.md

 A collection of Python tools.

-#ImageTools#
+#ImageTools.py#

+A collection of simple image manipulation tools.

 ### Tools ###

-A collection of simple image manipulation tools:

 * Automatic Image Cropping -- Automatically crops all of the images in a given folder.